miklevin/MikeLev.in/_posts/2025-03-31-mcp-ai-api-server.md

 ---

-## Gemini's Deep Research Next, Because It's FAST!
+## Google Gemini's Deep Research Next, Because It's FAST!

 > I have to say, even though Gemini is a pleasure to watch research and looks at
 > sources 100-at-a-time versus the other engine's 1-at-a-time, I'm still full of